-In Japan, make-up is not considered something extremely chic and it’s also not really used extensively.
+In Japan, make-up is not considered extremely chic and it’s also not really used extensively.
 Japanese make-up is pretty invisible, laid back and it’s mostly used to enhance cuteness.
-The only luxury most Japanese women use are the fake eyelashes or eyelash extensions which can give a more natural looking larger eye look.
-What’s a lot more important than make-up is for someone to have a good skin.
-Luckily the Japanese cuisine is full of ingredients which help skin conditions and in return, it lacks all the fatty elements which can easily lead to acne.
-Of course bad skin can also be thanks to bad genes or other skin related illness and that’s why there are many first-class quality concealers and BB crèmes in Japan to help skin look lighter and more flawless.
+The only luxury most Japanese women use are fake eyelashes or eyelash extensions which can give a more natural-looking larger eye look.
+What’s a lot more important than make-up is for someone to have good skin.
+Luckily the Japanese cuisine is full of ingredients that help skin conditions and in return, it lacks all the fatty elements which can easily lead to acne.
+Of course, bad skin can also be thanks to bad genes or other skin related illness and that’s why there are many first-class quality concealers and BB crèmes in Japan to help skin look lighter and more flawless.

-The concept of small face – aka.
+The concept of a small face – aka.
 Kogao

 Japanese do their very best to have a smaller face altogether.
-No wonder there are so many South Korean and Singaporean plastic surgeries (these two nations are those which are crazy to follow Japanese beauty standards) which deal with making the jawline smaller and to give a more defined form to a face.
+No wonder there are so many South Korean and Singaporean plastic surgeries (these two nations are those which are crazy to follow Japanese beauty standards) that deal with making the jawline smaller and to give a more defined form to a face.
 This is a concept that’s harder for us to comprehend.
 If you want to connect it to anything then look at the old fashioned dolls who also generally have a small face.
 There are tons of DIY massage tricks that women do in order to achieve to have a smaller face.

 The straight nose